Noiyy/odin-calculator/README.md

-# odin-calculator
+# Odin Calculator
-JS calculator project for TOP
+JS calculator project for TOP (The Odin Project).

+This is the final JS project in TOP's Foundations course.